All Episodes

 A man with a deep voice may have a survival advantage, a better chance of passing on his genes.

-According to background information, in an article published online for the uh December 22nd edition of Biology Letters, most women in Western societies find lower-pitched male voices more attractive, judging them healthier and more masculine.
+Most women in Western societies find lower-pitched male voices more attractive, judging them healthier and more masculine.

-The uh study, the author's right, is the first to examine the effect of vocal pitch on Darwinian fitness in humans.
+The study, the author's right, is the first to examine the effect of vocal pitch on Darwinian fitness in humans.

-Well we're talking about what about a Janarino and kids?
+Well, we're talking about, what about a Janarino and kids?

 She doesn't have any kids.